joonho3020/joonho3020.github.io/content/articles/xls-article.md

 XLS also offers some strong features in terms of generic tooling.

 - Inline testbench support is an improvement over writing Verilog testbenches
-- In XLS, the design can be JIT'ed into native code to perform functional simulation, a benefit of the custom compiler approach.
+- In XLS, the design can be JIT'ed into native code to perform functional simulation, which is a benefit of the custom compiler approach.
 The simulator runs fast and allows printf debugging
 - Although more of a compliment towards Bazel, tight integration with it enables caching and incremental compilation, providing a tight edit-run-debug loop

 ---